openshift-pipelines/pipelines-as-code/docs/content/docs/guide/repositorycrd.md

 ### PipelineRun definition provenance

-By default on a `Push` or a `Pull Request`, Pipelines as Code will fetch the PipelineRun definition from the branch of where the event has been triggered.
+By default on a `Push` or a `Pull Request`, Pipelines-as-Code will fetch the PipelineRun definition from the branch of where the event has been triggered.

 This behavior can be changed by setting the setting `pipelinerun_provenance`.